neverworkintheory/neverworkintheory.github.io/CONTRIBUTING.md

 the [Semantic Scholar API](https://www.semanticscholar.org/product/api), and the work of [Alexandra Elbakyan](https://sci-hub.se/alexandra) to find papers and obtain bibliography entries for them.
+We use [Plausible Analytics](https://plausible.io/) to collect traffic statistics without using cookies or any gathering personal identifying information: please see [their website](https://plausible.io/privacy-focused-web-analytics) for details.

 <h2 id="footnote">A Footnote on Comments</h2>